13.3 Treatment for Eating Disorders

 Medical Care and Monitoring

-Medical treatments for eating disorders can be delivered in a variety of settings.
-The following characteristics apply to the setting selected for an individual’s treatment[9]:
+Medical treatments for eating disorders can be delivered in a variety of settings and are guided by the severity and chronicity of the illness, medical stability, insurance coverage, and available community resources.
+The following characteristics apply to the setting selected for an individual’s treatment[7]:

 - Intensive Outpatient: The client is medically and psychiatrically stable and does not need daily medical monitoring.
 Symptoms are under sufficient control for the individual to be able to function in normal social, educational, or vocational situations and continue to make progress in recovery.